girimohan/entity_extraction/README.md

 # Smart Entity Extraction and Document Clustering System

+## Concept
+A modern web app for extracting named entities from PDFs, generating embeddings, and clustering similar documents.
+Built for business, research, legal, and analytics use cases.
+Upload documents, extract insights, and visualize clusters—all in your browser.

 ## Overview
 A Python-based AI system for extracting named entities from PDFs or HTML, generating embeddings, and clustering similar documents.
 Features a Streamlit UI for easy interaction.